 Kander is nationally recognized as a leading composer in the field of youth opera.
 Her most-produced work, One False Move, “an anatomization of girl bullying,” has been done by opera companies, conservatories, schools, colleges and choruses all over this country and in South Africa and China.
 It has been found to be a highly effective tool in generating discussion among both teens and adults about bullying.
 “The disquieting story line hit home with the largely underage audience, as did the multi-layered melodies and the pitch-perfect harmonies.”
 (The Weekly Pitch – Best of Kansas City annual awards listing)

-Kander’s current project is the libretto and score for The News from Poems, a three-act opera about New Jersey poet/doctor William Carlos Williams.
-Act One was given a staged reading in New York by the Center for Contemporary Opera in November 2013.
-Her most recently completed commission, Hermestänze for violin and piano, premiered at the Yale School of Music in Janjuary 2014.
+Kander has recently finished the libretto and score for The News from Poems, a chamber opera about New Jersey poet/doctor William Carlos Williams, his wife, Flossie and Ezra Pound.
+Her most recently completed commission, Duo for Violin and Cello, will premier in Mexico City in Fall 2016.
+A new CD titled Hermestänze, containing three violin-centric works, will be released at the end of 2016 on the MSR label.
 Her orchestral, chamber, vocal and choral works are published by Subito Music.
-Her opera catalogue is published by Loose Cans Music and distributed by Subito.
+Her opera catalogue is distributed by Subito.
 Kander lives in New York with her husband, architect Warren Ashworth and they have two sons.